cognimatic/pr37/web/modules/contrib/httpswww/README.md

 "Bypass HTTPS and WWW Redirects" permission and if you are on a different URL than what you have selected, you will be logged out when saving.

+By selecting the option to "Add WWW prefix," an option to exclude specific subdomains will become available to you.
+Suppose you have subdomains like "forum" and "mail".
+In that case, it's unlikely that you would want to add the WWW prefix to them.
+To address this, simply enter "forum, mail" into the "Exclude Subdomains" field.

 Configure the user permissions under "Administration » People » Permissions":